Shadowdrake27, The Wordsmith

 Space is harsh.
 Habitable planets are few and far between.
 Even the most advanced races have trouble navigating the heavens between them.
 When a new planet is found, it’s worth fighting for, but some aren't vacant.

 The battle for Earth is starting, and humans aren't a part of it.
 Intergalactic war is an unpredictable and violent sport.
-Will the brawn of the of the Drevrils or cunning of the Bunqirs prevail?
+Will the brawn of the Drevrils or the cunning of the Bunqirs prevail?
 Or, is the galaxy counting the natives out too soon?
 Only time will tell, but time is relative.

-This game is written for End Master's Prompt Contest 5. the prompt was 19) A story involving a war between two galactic super powers fighting over planet Earth (Humans are the “primitives” caught in the middle).
+This game is written for End Master's Prompt Contest 5. the prompt was 19) A story involving a war between two galactic superpowers fighting over planet Earth (Humans are the “primitives” caught in the middle).

 Furthest Star: Icarus